 Tiered networks incentivize using higher quality providers within a broader network

-“With a tiered network, patients still have access to entire network, but they are incented to use high value providers,” says Chris Brown, Vice President, Network Analytics at UnitedHealthcare.
+“With a tiered network, patients still have access to entire network, but they are incented to use high value providers,” says Chris Brown, vice president of network analytics at UnitedHealthcare.

-Non-network providers (if non-network coverage is included): Members receive the lowest level of benefits for using non-network providers.
+- Out-of-network providers (if out-of-network coverage is included): Members receive the lowest level of benefits for using out-of-network providers